NASHVILLE - Interested in reporting cases of fraud, waste and abuse of public funds in Tennessee?

 Starting today, would-be whistle-blowers can use the Internet to alert state Comptroller Justin Wilson's office about suspected state and local government misuse of public dollars.

 The site is at http://www.comptroller.tn.gov/shared/safwa.asp.
 Users can post anonymously if they wish.
 Those making reports should try to provide as much detail as possible about their allegations.
-Officials also encourage them to attach files containing supporting documentation that may help those reviewing allegations.
+Officials are also encouraging them to attach files containing supporting documentation that may help those reviewing allegations.